Spring 2020 Course List • Fall 2020 Course List

 Memory is fundamental to all aspects of learning and behavior in all animal species.
 However, the study of human memory presents a special case because humans use language.
 Language provides a unique mechanism for encoding and retrieving memories, but language also biases memory.
 This course is an overview of classic theories and current research in human learning and memory.
 We will evaluate models of memory, including debates on the cognitive representations of knowledge.
 We will also examine the role of awareness in memory, false memory, the biological bases of memory, diseases and disorders of memory, and methods for brain imaging.
 Prerequisite: 100 level course in Psychology or Biology or permission of the instructor.

 Psychology of Women involves an integrated study of women’s behavioral, emotional, cognitive, and social experiences, as well as a variety of issues faced by women both historically and currently.
 This course is designed to provide a broad overview of relevant topics including, but not limited to: sex differences and similarities in personality and cognition, gender development, sexuality, love relationships, media portrayals, physical and psychological health, and violence against women.
 Several disciplinary domains of psychology (e.g., personality, abnormal/clinical, social, developmental) will provide the theoretical and research lenses through which these topics are contextualized.
 Lectures, discussions, films, writings, and experiential exercises will be the primary vehicles for learning in this course; and critical examination and integration of material will be strongly encouraged.
-Prerequisite for this course is Permission of Instructor.
+Admission by permission of the instructor.

 PSY 271: Judgement and Decision Making